YamilaTimmer/dynamic-modelling-of-cancer/README.md

 (_Heun’s Method Formula, Derivation & Applications With Solved Examples_, z.d.)
 This method is a simple way to find an approximate solution to ODEs when solving exactly is difficult.
 It is also called a predictor corrector method because it works in two steps.

-First, it guesses the answer the predictor, then is improves the guess this is called the corrector.
+First, it guesses the answer the predictor, then is improving the guess this is called the corrector.
 This method finds the value of a function at the next point based on its current value and rate of change. it is known to be more accurate than the Euler's method and other basic methods.
 Due to its use of an averaged slope, Heun’s method is a **second-order method**, this means its error decreases much faster as the step size (h) gets smaller.

 So how does it actually do the calculation?
 First the method divides the time or interval into equal steps. at each step, it starts by estimating the slope (rate of change) using the current value.
 Then, it predicts a temporary value at the next step using this estimated slope.

 Next, it finds the second slope at this temporary value.
-Then using both slopes, one from the start and the one from the predicition, it calculates a better estimate for the next point.
+Then using both slopes, one from the start and the one from the prediction, it calculates a better estimate for the next point.
 This proces will continue until the final time or value is reached.

 *Method formula*